YouTube: No ‘deepfakes’ or ‘birther’ videos in 2020 election

-YouTube is making clear there will be no “birtherism” on its platform during this year’s U.S. presidential election — a belated response to a type of conspiracy theory more prevalent in the 2012 race.
+Better late than never, YouTube is making clear there will be no “birtherism” on its platform during this year’s U.S. presidential election.
+Nevermind that the conspiracy theory around former President Barack Obama’s citizenship emerged in 2008 and has not been a widespread issue since he last ran for president in 2012.

 The Google-owned video service is also reiterating that it won’t allow election-related “deepfake” videos and anything that aims to mislead viewers about voting procedures and how to participate in the 2020 census.